greg-raven/Uncommon-Sense/_posts/2012-12-21-the-right-of-the-citizens-to-keep-and-bear-arms.md

 ---
-title: 'The palladium of our liberties'
+title: "The palladium of our liberties"
 layout: post
 categories:
-- 'Second Amendment'
+- Second Amendment
 tags:
 - Joseph Story
 ---